e-HAIL Members

 Assistant Research Scientist, Mechanical Engineering

-Areas of Expertise: Machine Learning (ML); Artificial Intelligence (AI), data science; drug-like small molecule discovery & design; materials discovery & design; computational method development.
+Areas of Expertise: Machine Learning (ML); Artificial Intelligence (AI), data science; drug-like small molecule discovery & design; materials discovery & design; computational method development

 Predicting hydrogen storage in MOFs via machine learning